andresusanto/santed/README.md

-# Santed: Sasol United Systme
+# Santed: Sasol United System

 Santed (Sasol United) is an integrated scheduling and resource and management system.
 It addresses the following problems: